 In Afrikaans, it is called “beurtkrag”, which directly translates into “[your] turn power”.
 So, basically, you will get electricity when it is your turn because right now, Eskom is unable to generate enough electricity for the needs and wants of the country.

 WILL LOAD SHEDDING AFFECT YOUR VISIT TO SOUTH AFRICA?

 Well, yes.
 It will.
 If you are used to electricity and suddenly don’t have access to it, then yes, it will.
-It affects every part of our economy, our social lives, our traffic; when you make food, when you get up, when you plan to study, rush to get home, get up earlier to get to work, remember to charge your phone, charge the lights.
+It affects every part of our economy, our social lives, and our traffic; when you make food, when you get up when you plan to study, rush to get home, get up earlier to get to work, remember to charge your phone, charge the lights.
 It affects us, and we are miserable, and we are not.
 We still have our braais; we still make our trips; we still make our jokes.
 Because, well, we have to live with it.

 Think of load shedding as part of the trip, or don’t think about it all.
 It is an inconvenience, yes.
 But at least you are aware that sporadically you will not have electricity.
 Depending on where you want to stay, most decent places already have backup power generation in place.
 And if they don’t, meh.

 When you get here, download the app “EskomsePush”, which will help you plan your days around load shedding.
-The free version works just as well as the add-free version, but if the ads really irk you, you can pay for a month of no ads (R29.99 or €1.49) or a year of no ads (R299.99 or €14.90).
+The free version works just as well as the ad-free version, but if the ads really irk you, you can pay for a month of no ads (R29.99 or €1.49) or a year of no ads (R299.99 or €14.90).
 Even though the blackouts have become more erratic, the app keeps updated with changing schedules.

 SHOULD YOU WAIT FOR LOAD SHEDDING TO END BEFORE VISITING SOUTH AFRICA?